VirtualWatershed/virtualwatershed.github.io/README.rst

 It's easy to contribute to this documentation.
-To edit the user stories you see on `http://virtualwatershed.github.io`, click here to `edit source/index.rst`.
+To edit the user stories you see on `http://virtualwatershed.github.io`, click `here to edit source/index.rst <https://github.com/VirtualWatershed/virtualwatershed.github.io/edit/master/README.rst>`_.
 Find your user story and make whatever changes you like.

 More information on the ``.rst`` file type is below.